Russian President Putin gets 2nd COVID-19 vaccine shot | Health

 Russian President Putin gets 2nd COVID-19 vaccine shot

 The Russian leader announced getting the jab, which was kept out of the public eye, at a session of the Russian Geographical Society, in which he took part via video link.
 “Right now, before entering this hall, I have also gotten the second jab.
 I hope everything will be fine.
 I don't even hope as much as I'm sure of it,” Putin said.
+The president told reporters after the event that he didn't experience any adverse effects after the second shot.
+“As you see, everything is normal, no side effects,” Putin said, adding that doctors told him he developed ''a good immune response'' after the first shot.
 Putin got his first coronavirus shot on March 23, also out of sight of the cameras, and the Kremlin wouldn't reveal which of the three vaccines currently approved for use in Russia the president has taken.

-However, a study published in February in the British medical journal the Lancet showed that Sputnik V is 91 per cent effective and appears to prevent inoculated individuals from becoming severely ill with COVID-19, although it's still unclear whether the vaccine can prevent the spread of the disease.
+However, a study published in February in the British medical journal the Lancet showed that Sputnik V is 91% effective and appears to prevent inoculated individuals from becoming severely ill with COVID-19, although it's still unclear whether the vaccine can prevent the spread of the disease.
 No data on efficacy of the two other vaccines have been released.
+Russia has been actively marketing Sputnik V abroad, despite the comparatively slow rollout at home and limited production capacities.
+Dozens of countries have approved the use of Sputnik V, and many signed deals with the Russian Direct Investment Fund that bankrolled the vaccine to get shipments of the shot.
+A February poll by Russia's top independent pollster, Levada Center, showed that 62% of Russians were reluctant to get vaccinated with Sputnik V.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)